 top of page

-Barrow's career in music began with his transition from Chicago to New York City and then Los Angeles, where he signed with Columbia Records/CBS around 1976.
-One of his notable early achievements was the charting single "Teach Me (It's Something About Love)" for Blue Magic, which was featured on the band's fourth studio album "Mystic Dragons."
-This song charted at No. 48 on the Billboard R&B chart.
+His path ran from Chicago to New York City to Los Angeles, where he signed with Columbia Records/CBS around 1976.
+Before his own records took off, he had a charting single as a writer: "Teach Me (It's Something About Love)" for Blue Magic, on their fourth album "Mystic Dragons," reached No. 48 on the Billboard R&B chart.
+He could land a hit before he ever fronted one.

-His eponymous debut album, produced by MFSB guitarist/songwriter Bobby Eli, was released in the summer of 1977.
-Although the initial single from the album, "Precious," did not meet with much success, his career soon took off with his second album, "Physical Attraction," in 1978.
-This album featured his biggest hit and signature tune, "You Know You Want to be Loved," which climbed to No. 26 on the R&B charts in summer 1978.
-The album also included the disco hits "Physical Attraction" and "Turn It Up," which became favorites among dancefloor aficionados.
+His self-titled debut, produced by MFSB guitarist and songwriter Bobby Eli, came out in the summer of 1977.
+The first single, "Precious," didn't do much.
+The second album did.
+"Physical Attraction" (1978) held his biggest hit and signature song, "You Know You Want to be Loved," which climbed to No. 26 on the R&B chart that summer — plus the disco cuts "Physical Attraction" and "Turn It Up," both dancefloor favorites.

-Keith Barrow's You Know You Want to Be Love Featured on Soul Train
+Keith Barrow's You Know You Want to Be Loved Featured on Soul Train

-In 1980, Barrow switched to the Capitol Records label and recorded his third and final studio album, "Just As I Am," before his health began to decline.
-This album featured the single "Why Love Half The World (When You Can Love The Whole World)."
+In 1980 Barrow moved to the Capitol Records label and recorded his third and final studio album, "Just As I Am," which carried the single "Why Love Half The World (When You Can Love The Whole World)."
+Then his health began to fail.

 Guest